-Location Enforcement Issue Three camera review officers are a level 5 position and with this Back office support for Camera monitoring. plus other camera enforcement opportunities in the pipeline we could be looking at a need for 3 further FTE's.
+Location Enforcement Issue Back office support for Camera monitoring. plus other camera enforcement opportunities in the pipeline we could be looking at a need for 3 further FTE's.

 Appendix G Bus service network maps for all operators FIRST POTTERIES